Case Interview Practice

 What is a market entry case?

-A market entry case assesses how a company can successfully enter a new market.
-It involves analyzing market conditions, competition, and the company's capabilities.
+A market entry case assesses the feasibility of a company entering a new market.
+It involves analyzing market conditions, competition, and potential barriers.

 How long does it typically take to solve a market entry case?

-On average, it takes about 33 minutes to solve a market entry case during an interview.
+On average, candidates spend about 33 minutes solving a market entry case.

 Explore related topics